samuelstevens/biobench/README.md

 2. Add new tasks.
 3. Understand meaningful (or not) differences in model performance.

-Check out the [docs](https://samuelstevens.me/biobench/) for an interactive leaderboard.
+Check out the [docs](https://samuelstevens.me/biobench/) for an introduction.

 ## Getting Started